gibgib1212/Rm-skin/readme.txt

 "GNU General Public License v3.0 (GPLv3)"(https://choosealicense.com/licenses/gpl-3.0/).

-In addition to the above image files, this skin uses as the embedded fonts or fonts used as the basis for image files, such as “Mplus1”, “Mplus2”, "Rounded Mplus1", "Rounded Mplus2", “Enigmatic”, “Squares Bold Free”, “Kikakana-IO”, “RictyDiminished”.
+In addition to the above image files, this skin uses as the embedded fonts or fonts used as the basis for image files, such as “Enigmatic”, “Kikakana-IO”, “Mplus1-2”, “mgenplus2c”, “RictyDiminished”, "Rounded Mplus1-2", “Squares Bold Free”, "x16y32pxGridGazer".
 Please refer to the license included in the package for more information.

 -------------------------------------